mkobetic/gpx/README.md

 That should give you something like `2024-08-24T15:08:29.000000Z`.
 Note that if the timezone is set to Z it's quite likely local time, not UTC.

-Then check the timestamp in the beginning of your gpx file, it could looks something like this
+Then check the timestamp in the beginning of your gpx file, it could look something like this

 ```
   ...